-The ester composition of wines also changed during their aging in bottles or barrels, as then the esters were formed mainly chemically.
-The amount of esters increased depending on the duration of aging (Styger, 2011; Chobanova, 2012).
+The ester composition of wines also changed during their ageing in bottles or barrels, as the esters were then formed mainly chemically.
+The amount of esters increased depending on the duration of ageing (Styger, 2011; Chobanova, 2012).

-The wine aroma depended on the ratio of the components involved in its formation and their threshold of perceiving.
+The wine aroma depended on the ratio of the components involved in its formation and the threshold of perceiving those components.
 The esters had a positive effect on the wine aroma and could give it fruity or floral notes, as well as notes of herbs and green grass, which was especially important for young wines.
 Ethyl acetate, isoamyl acetate, isobutyl acetate, ethyl caproate, ethyl octanoate, ethyl hexanoate, and ethyl decanoate and 2-phenylacetate had the greatest contribution.
 In low concentrations (below 100 g/l), they added a pleasant fruity aroma to the wine, while in high ratios they had a negative effect and could mask other specific aromas typical for the variety.
 Wines containing over 90 g/l of ethyl acetate or 200 g/l of total esters were considered defective.
-As a result of the malolactic fermentation, the fruit and oily notes in the aroma increased, but the plant and herbal aromas decreased (Bisson and Karpel, 2010; Sumby et al., 2010; Styger, 2011; Mina and Tsales, 2017; Rodrigues et al., 2017; Yang et al., 2017; Kim et al., 2018; Miñoz-Gonzalez et al., 2019; Delgado et al., 2020: 2020: Lee.
+As a result of the malolactic fermentation, the fruit and oily notes in the aroma increased, but the plant and herbal aromas decreased (Bisson and Karpel, 2010; Sumby et al., 2010; Styger, 2011; Mina and Tsales, 2017; Rodrigues et al., 2017; Yang et al., 2017; Kim et al., 2018; Miñoz-Gonzalez et al., 2019; Delgado et al., 2020; Lee.
+2020;

-http://wineserver.ucdavis.edu/industryinfo/enology/fermentation-management-guides).
+http://wineserver.ucdavis.edu/industry-

+info/enology/fermentation-management-guides).

-The objective of the study was to investigate the influence of the technological factors yeast strain, temperature and quantity of the inoculum yeast culture on the synthesis of esters during the alcoholic fermentation and in the obtained wines, and their impact on the organoleptic profile of Gamza red wines.
+The objective of the study was to investigate the influence of the technological factors, the yeast strain, the temperature, and the quantity of the inoculum yeast culture on the synthesis of esters during alcoholic fermentation in the obtained wines and their significance for the organoleptic profile of the Gamza red wines.